-The job description of each management position includes a task entitled "emergency Communications communications manager on duty."
+The job description of each management position will include a task entitled "emergency communications manager on duty."
 This duty requires the person to act as the liaison between the hotel and the civil authorities.
-Each member of the management staff receives adequate training in the responsibilities of the job.
+Each member of the management staff will receive adequate training in the responsibilities of the job.